grudloff/grudloff.github.io/_posts/2024-09-18-local_to_cloud.md

 > **Note:** We could also deploy the model directly to Google Cloud Run, which is a fully managed platform that automatically scales your containerized applications, or use Google Kubernetes Engine.
 However, using Vertex AI provides convenient features specific to machine learning models, such as model monitoring, explainability, and versioning.
 Moreover it allows for easy testing through straightforward batch prediction jobs or online prediction endpoints.

 Models deployed on Vertex AI are registered in the Model Registry, which allows you to manage and deploy models to endpoints or batch prediction jobs.
-The following sections will cover the different approaches to deploying models on Vertex AI.
-Before doing so, the container created in the previous step needs to be available in Artifact Registry.
+The following sections will cover the different approaches for this available on Vertex AI.

 ## 5.1 Custom Container Deployment